dimitri/pgcopydb/docs/ref/pgcopydb_follow.rst

 When using ``pgcopydb clone --follow`` a logical replication slot is created on the source database before the initial COPY, using the same Postgres snapshot.
-This ensure data consistency.
+This ensures data consistency.

 Within the ``pgcopydb clone --follow`` approach, it is only possible to start applying the changes from the source database after the initial COPY